Social media image sizes 2026

 1. Find the right dimensions: Look up the exact pixel dimensions for your platform and image type in the reference table above.

-2. Upload your image to MiniPx: Add your image to MiniPx.
+2. Upload your image to MiniPx: Open the MiniPx compressor on the homepage and add your image there.
 It works with JPEG, PNG, WebP, HEIC, and most other formats.

 3. Set the max width: Set the max width to match the required dimension — 1080px for Instagram, 1200px for LinkedIn, 1280px for YouTube thumbnails.